Face-To-Face Bilingual Professionals

 There are two options for Over-The-Phone (OPT) and Video Remote Interpreting (VRI) modes.
 Pre-bookings for Casual Use and high volume On-Demand Use on a fixed contract.

 Casual use is for clients needing a one-off or infrequent solution.
-OPT and VRI are cost-effective when you do not physically require someone onsite.
+OTP and VRI are cost-effective when you do not physically require someone onsite.
 It reduces travel time, mileage and overall costs.
 Booking in advance means you know exactly when you are going to get your callback so you can make preparations and the most effective use of the time available.
 VRI can be done through your smart phone.
 For example, you may need to show the interpreter Japanese being displayed on your imported car stereo and need to know which buttons to push in order to change it to English, or 1000 other interview, consultation, legal, medical, workplace, and education scenarios where visual input is required.

 A 30-minute minimum charge applies per casual engagement making OPT and VRI significantly more cost effective than face-to-face.
 Time is calculated in 15-minute increments thereafter.
 48-hours notice is generally required and your details and requirements can be booked through our online booking form or through our call centre team.
 Payment by credit card is required in advance.